 Each package of waste must be clearly labeled to identify any information required by the land disposal facility's criteria for waste acceptance developed according to § 61.58.
-Each package of waste disposed in a lad disposal facility with waste acceptance criteria developed in accordance with the waste classification requirements must indicate what Class whether it is Class A waste, Class B waste, or Class C waste, in accordance with § 61.55.
+Each package of waste disposed in a land disposal facility with waste acceptance criteria developed in accordance with the waste classification requirements must indicate whether it is Class A waste, Class B waste, or Class C waste, in accordance with § 61.55.

-§ 61.58 Alternative requirements for waste classification and characteristics.

-(a) Waste acceptance criteria.
+§ 61.58 Waste acceptanceAlternative requirements for waste classification and characteristics.
+The Commission may, upon request or on its own initiative, authorize other provisions for the classification and characteristics of waste on a specific basis, if, after evaluation, of the specific characteristics of the waste, disposal site, and method of disposal, it finds reasonable assurance of compliance with the performance objectives in subpart C of this part. (a) Waste acceptance criteria.
 Each applicant shall provide, for approval by the Commission, criteria for the acceptance of waste for disposal that provide reasonable assurance of compliance with the performance objectives of subpart C of this part.
 Waste acceptance criteria shall specify, at a minimum, the following:

 (1) Allowable activities and concentrations of specific radionuclides.
-Allowable activities and concentrations shall be developed from the technical analyses required by § 61.13 for any land disposal facility, the waste classification requirements set forth in § 61.55 for a near-surface disposal facility, or a combination of both for a near-surface disposal facility.
+Allowable activities and concentrations shall be developed from the technical analyses required by either § 61.13 for any land disposal facility or the waste classification requirements set forth in § 61.55 for a near-surface disposal facility.

-(2) Acceptable waste form characteristics and container specifications.
-The characteristics and specifications shall meet the minimum requirements for waste characteristics set forth in § 61.56(a) for all waste, and any site-specific waste form characteristics and container specifications that are necessary for waste to be accepted at a disposal site to demonstrate compliance with the performance objectives of subpart C of this part.
+(2) Acceptable wasteform characteristics and container specifications.
+The characteristics and specifications shall meet the minimum requirements for waste characteristics set forth in § 61.56(a) for all waste, and the requirements in § 61.56(b) for waste that requires stability to demonstrate compliance with the performance objectives of subpart C of this part.